mtremsal/fly-machines-proxy-demo/README.md

 Surely this works, right?
 Close, but no cigar.

 Caddy's debug logs explain our mistake: we're not redirecting the handshake because it uses a static URI: `/live/websocket`.
-Unfortunately, simply adding this path to our `@tobereplayed` named matcher won't work, because we don't know where to replay the request.
+Unfortunately, simply adding this path to our `@tobereplayed` named matcher won't work, because we don't know _where_ to replay the request.
 Not only the target region is not in the path, it's not anywhere to be seen in the HTTP request.

 If we hardcode the target instance in the Caddyfile, the full behavior works as expected.
 Huzzah!
-But of course, that's not quite as nice as our stated goal.
+But of course, that's a single instance, and not quite our stated goal.
 Let's go back to Phoenix and figure out how to provide the target region somewhere in the websocket handshake!

 ![churchill](./docs/assets/darkest_hour.gif)